New Feature Onboarding: How To Make Users Engage With Additions to Your Product

 Later on, in the onboarding process, it’s common to teach established users how to make the most out of new features, especially ones that may have been added to your product since those users started their customer journey.

-Product teams frequently add new features to their apps, as a way of trying to provide more value to customers and encourage retention.
+Product teams frequently introduce users with new features, as a way of trying to provide more value to customers and drive user retention.

 Such features are not always intuitive to find and use, so product marketers need to guide customers in the right direction.

-You can think of this process of customer education as new feature onboarding.
+You can think of this process of customer education as a newly launched feature onboarding.

 Why is new feature onboarding important for SaaS companies?